Welcome to the exciting world of Search Engine Optimization (SEO)!

 As things are moving in the online world, SEO is no more optional anymore.
 If you want to figure your web pages at the top of search results on SERPs, then SEO is the only savior for you.

-So, commit yourself and get started with SEO for your website or blog.
+So, commit yourself and get started with Search Engine Optimization for your website or blog.

 I hope that this beginner’s guide to SEO will help you to change your attitude towards SEO.
 With right SEO, you get a chance to stand out and get featured on the top results on search engine result pages.